 The painting showed the moment on June 28, 1776, when the five-man committee that wrote the document -- Jefferson, Roger Sherman, John Adams, Robert Livingston and Benjamin Franklin -- presented it to John Hancock, president of the Continental Congress.
 The painting didn’t show the signing, which took place a month later.

-There was no written record of who was there and who wasn’t.
+No written record existed of who was there and who wasn’t.
 Trumbull consulted Jefferson and Adams.
 Should he include everyone who might have been in the room that day?
 Should he include the men who opposed the Declaration?
 What if the member had died, and he couldn't find an image of him?

 42 + 5 - 14